data-rescue/FCFRD-EMS-CAPSTONE/data/01_raw/README.md

+# Raw Datasets
-The 01_raw folder is intended to store raw data locally
+The 01_raw folder is intended to store raw dataset in your local machine.